recursive is a reserved keyword in MariaDB 10.2. Causes errors in queries for tt_content...

 - Assignee set to Morton Jonuschat

 - Priority changed from Must have to Could have

 This should be fixed on TYPO3 v8 as we replaced the whole database abstraction layer which gave us such things as quoting field names in all queries.

 TYPO3 7LTS is now in priority bugfix mode and while we strive to support alternative MySQL implementations like MariaDB or Percona the fact remains that MariaDB 10.2 is feature-wise closer to MySQL 8.0 than to 5.7 (MySQL 8.0 like MariaDB 10.2 gained recursive common table expressions where the new protected keyword comes from).

 Given that MySQL 8.0 is not a supported database platform either and that fixing this on TYPO3 7LTS is almost impossible with the existing database architecture in 7LTS classifying this as a must-fix breakage is not warranted.

 Feel free to reopen this issue or create a new one if you see the same problems with MariaDB 10.2 or MySQL 8.0 on TYPO 8LTS - we have a much higher chance of fixing it there due to the modernized database layer.

-#5 Updated by Markus Klein 12 months ago
+Updated by Markus Klein about 5 years ago

 - Status changed from Rejected to New